cocos/cocos-docs/source/en/components/widget.md

 ![default](widget/widget-default.png)

+For API reference please read [Widget API](../api/classes/Widget.html)

 ## Options

 Options | Explanation| Note
 --      | --         | --
-Top     | Upper border alignment | After selecting, an input field will appear to set the distance between the upper border of the current node and the upper border of the parent object.
+Top     | Upper border alignment | Once selected, an input field will appear to set the distance between the upper border of the current node and the upper border of the parent object.
-Bottom  | Lower border alignment | After selecting, an input field will appear to set the distance between the lower border of the current node and the lower border of the parent object.
+Bottom  | Lower border alignment | Once selected, an input field will appear to set the distance between the lower border of the current node and the lower border of the parent object.
-Left    | Left border alignment  | After selecting, an input field will appear to set the distance between the left border of the current node and the left border of the parent object.
+Left    | Left border alignment  | Once selected, an input field will appear to set the distance between the left border of the current node and the left border of the parent object.
-Right   | Right border alignment | After selecting, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
+Right   | Right border alignment | Once selected, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
 HorizontalCenter   | Horizontal center alignment |
 VerticalCenter     | Vertical center alignment   |
+AlignOnce          | default to `true`, will only make alignment when the component is enabled.
+If set to `false`, will update Widget's alignment every frame.
+(Will kill your performance!) |

 ## Border alignment